pmoschos/ImdbMovieSearchApi/README.md

 It represents into **RecyclerView** using **CardView** all the movies the IMDB API (https://imdb-api.com/) returns!

+Attention!
+Inside the MainActivity at line 65: String url = "https://imdb-api.com/en/API/SearchMovie/YOUR_KEY_VALUE/" + editText.getText().toString().trim();
+repclace the YOUR_KEY_VALUE with your API_JKEY after you complete the registration in (https://imdb-api.com/).

 Each item in CardView containts:
 - movie title
 - movie image